Characters: Fire Emblem Elibe Sword Of Seals

 - Expy: Of Sheeda.

-- Glass Cannon: Highest Strength/Magic growth in the game (75%), but poor HP and Defense, being a Squishy Wizard and all.
+- Glass Cannon: Highest Strength/Magic growth in the game (75%), and slightly better Resistance than Lugh, but her other stats are either poor (HP, Defense, Skill) to mediocre (Speed).

 - The High Queen: Or rather, the High Marquess/Duchess of Ostia.